RyanMcG/incise/website/content/extensibility.md

 The full list of available extensions can be find [here][cegdown-extensions].

-### Layouts
+### Transformers

-While they are a core feature of incise, layouts may or not be used by any given parser.
+While they are a core feature of *incise*, they are not quire as essential.
+However, transformers have a niche and are extremely useful.
+Some parsers use them and some do not.
 For instance, parsers generated with `html-parser` use them but the copy parser does not.

-Layouts are functions which take a sting and return a string.
-The layouts `html-parser` uses simply wrap html tags around some generated content.
-The benefit of separating layouts from the parser is that different layouts can be used for different files of the same extension and the same layout may be used for various filetypes.
+Transformers are functions which takes a Parse and returns a new one, usually with modified content.
+One common use case of a transformer is to wrap various html sources in a layout.
+The built-in [`html-header-anchors` transformer][html-header-anchors] is another good example.
+It assumes Parse content is HTML and adds easily styled, named anchor tags into headers (e.g. `h1`, `h2`).

 ### Deployers